imagination-research/lbt/README.md

 ```
 @inproceedings{ning2024lbt,
-      title={Can LLMs Learn by Teaching?
+      title={Can LLMs Learn by Teaching for Better Reasoning?
 A Preliminary Study},
       author={Xuefei Ning and Zifu Wang and Shiyao Li and Zinan Lin and Peiran Yao and Tianyu Fu and Matthew B. Blaschko and Guohao Dai and Huazhong Yang and Yu Wang},
       year={2024},
       booktitle={The Thirty-eighth Annual Conference on Neural Information Processing Systems},